Marine Corps Air Station Iwakuni: History

 Nuclear weapons were moved from Okinawa to the base for storage during a brief period in 1966.
 When U.S. ambassador to Japan Edwin O. Reischauer learned of the presence of the weapons, which was a violation of the Treaty of Mutual Cooperation and Security between the United States and Japan, he told the United States Department of State that if the weapons were not removed within 90 days he would resign and go public with the information.
 The weapons were removed shortly thereafter, and their presence at the base did not become publicly known until 2010.

-It is currently home to around 5,000 United States Marines and family members.
+It is currently home to around 10,000 United States Marines, sailors, and family members.
 The base is detailed for Marine pilot training and air patrol, using F/A-18 Hornet fighter-attack aircraft among others in compliance with the Treaty of Mutual Cooperation and Security obligations to protect Japan.
 MCAS Iwakuni is also shared with the Japanese Maritime Self Defense Force.
-MCAS Iwakuni is home to a Department of Defense school, Matthew C. Perry (Elementary, Middle School and High School).
+MCAS Iwakuni is home to a Department of Defense school, Matthew C. Perry (Elementary, Middle School, and High School).

 A new off-shore runway opened at the base on 30 May 2010.
 The new runway is 2,440 meters in length.

 On 22 November 2017, a C-2A Greyhound cargo plane with 11 crew and passengers aboard crashed southeast of Okinawa after departing the base for the aircraft carrier USS Ronald Reagan.
-Eight of the 11 were rescued.
+Eight of the 11 on board were rescued.

-On 6 December 2018, an F/A-18D Hornet (callsign "Profane 12") belonging to VMFA(AW)-242 collided mid air with a KC-130 (callsign "Sumo 41") from VMGR-152 during a nighttime training exercise.
+On 6 December 2018, a F/A-18D Hornet (callsign "Profane 12") belonging to VMFA(AW)-242 collided mid-air with a KC-130 (callsign "Sumo 41") from VMGR-152 during a nighttime training exercise.
 The crew of Sumo 41 were killed in the collision along with the pilot of Profane 12.
 The co-pilot of Profane 12 was rescued by JMSDF Search & Rescue in Japanese waters.
 An investigation into the accident was led by the Marine Corps.
-ProPublica later conducted their own independent investigation after finding the Marine Corps initial results to be inaccurate.
+ProPublica later conducted their independent investigation after finding the Marine Corps's initial results to be inaccurate.